Atmospheric specific humidity (column/profile)

 ESMR (Electrically Scanning Microwave Radiometer)

-Microwave spectrum radiation measurements; global sea ice concentrations, snowcover, water vapor, and rainfall
+Microwave spectrum radiation measurements; global sea ice concentrations, snowcover, water vapour, and rainfall

 FWS (Filter Wedge Spectrometer)

-Measure vertical distribution of water vapor and carbon dioxide
+Measure vertical distribution of water vapour and carbon dioxide

 Full-swath atmospheric temperature profiles